bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 + However, GPL violations come in all shapes and sizes.

 + This is the story of a different sort of violation &hellip;
-      + &hellip;  which allowed for a different sort of resolution.
+      + &hellip;  which inspired a different sort of resolution.

 # What's a GPL Violation?